What if I don’t believe the way you do? Can I still be part of your community?

 Covenant membership is a commitment one makes before God and with the other members of our church.
 As covenant members, one commits to 1) loving and supporting the other individuals in our congregation, 2) faithfully attend, serve, and financially support this congregation with tithes and offerings, and 3) partner with us to fulfill our vision of being a safe, loving, and accepting community of broken believers, striving to know, love, and serve God, dedicated to knowing, loving, and serving our neighbors.

-If you are interested in church membership, you can approach Pastor David or contact the office.
+If you are interested in church membership, please email [email protected]

 How do I get involved in ministry?

 It is our goal to give everyone the opportunity to serve within the church.
 We believe that one of the best, if not the best, ways to discover spiritual growth is through serving.
 It is in the sacrifice of giving our time and energy that we find ourselves close to the humility of Christ.
 It is in coming close to Him that we become more like Him.
 When our hearts align with His, His heart is formed in us.